-Borsko Jezero Project
+Borsko Jezero

-- The Borsko Jezero ("Borsko") is a 35 sq.km license area located in the central portion of the Timok Magmatic Complex and is directly adjacent to and west of the producing Bor copper porphyry mine. - From March 2016 to April 2020, JOGMEC sole funded a total of US\$5.8 million (C\$8.1 million) for the JOGMEC-Mundoro JV Projects.
+- The Borsko Jezero project ("Borsko") is a 35 sq.km license area located in the central portion of the Timok Magmatic Complex and is directly adjacent to and west of the producing Bor copper porphyry mine. - From March 2016 to April 2020, JOGMEC sole funded a total of US\$5.8 million (C\$8.1 million) for the JOGMEC-Mundoro JV Projects.
 The joint venture is now at a proportionate funding stage.
-As of March 31, 2021, Mundoro has 51.28% while JOGMEC has 48.72% ("JV Partners"). - Exploration has identified several targets of which, Target 1 is an undercover preserved advanced argillic alteration lithocap covering an area approximately 1.6 km in strike length, discovered using a combination of geophysical techniques.
-The Target 1 system contains elevated copper-gold-arsenic indicative of high sulphidation epithermal type mineralization with elevated copper at the bottom of the lithocap suggesting a porphyry source beyond the immediate area. - In Q1-2020, Mundoro contracted a geophysics review by a geophysical consulting company with expertise in utilizing geophysics for undercover exploration.
+As of December 31, 2021, Mundoro has 51.44% while JOGMEC has 48.56% ("JV Partners"). - Exploration has identified several targets of which, Target 1 is an undercover preserved advanced argillic alteration lithocap covering an area approximately 1.6 km in strike length, discovered using a combination of geophysical techniques.
+The Target 1 system contains elevated copper-gold-arsenic indicative of high sulphidation epithermal type mineralization with elevated copper at the bottom of the lithocap suggesting a porphyry source beyond the immediate area.

+- In Q1-2020, Mundoro contracted a geophysics review by a geophysical consulting company with expertise in utilizing geophysics for undercover exploration.
 Interpretation from the geophysics review identified further drill targets to follow up at Target 1 and additional locations to test on the license. - In Q3-2020, a Leapfrog model of the alteration envelopes at Target 1 was completed.
-This model was compared with the existing sectional interpretation and the modelled alteration solid was further refined for targeting. - The JV Partners have agreed to seek a new partner for further exploration funding at Borsko.
-An online data room with a 3D Leapfrog model for the project has been opened for interested third parties which have signed a confidentiality agreement with the Company.

-• In Q2-2021 the Company received a two year license extension.
+This model was compared with the existing sectional interpretation and the modelled alteration solid was further refined for targeting. - Next Steps: The JV Partners have agreed to seek a new partner for further exploration funding at Borsko.
+An online data room with a 3D Leapfrog model for the project has been opened for interested third parties that have signed confidentiality agreements with the Company. - In Q2-2021 the Company received a two year license extension.

-Zeleznik Project
+Zeleznik

-- Mundoro has available for partnership the exploration licenses known as the Zeleznik Project at the northern tip of the Timok complex. - The Zeleznik group of licenses are located 1.5 km directly north of the Majdanpek mine and 45 km northwest of the Bor Mine Complex. - Mundoro has been approached by third parties regarding this property.
-Any work carried out on Zeleznik license was primarily focused on facilitating third party discussions and maintaining the project in good standing. - To date, the systematic exploration program at Zeleznik has identified four main target areas: West Zone, East Zone, Central Zone, and North Zone. - West and East Zone targets are partly tested and have similarities with the Majdanpek deposit in sharing similar geology, structural settings, and mineralization porphyry and skarn/massive sulphides. - The Central Zone and North Zone targets remain to be drill tested.
+- Mundoro has available for partnership the exploration licenses known as the Zeleznik Project at the northern tip of the Timok complex. - The Zeleznik group of licenses are located 1.5 km directly north of the Majdanpek mine and 45 km northwest of the Bor Mine Complex. - To date, the systematic exploration program at Zeleznik has identified four main target areas: West Zone, East Zone, Central Zone, and North Zone. - West and East Zone targets are partly tested and have similarities with the Majdanpek deposit in sharing similar geology, structural settings, and mineralization porphyry and skarn/massive sulphides. - The Central Zone and North Zone targets remain to be drill tested. - Next Steps: Mundoro has been approached by third parties regarding this property.
+An online data room with a 3D Leapfrog model for the project has been opened for interested third parties that have signed confidentiality agreements with the Company.